|

 very different.
 Another regeneration, of course.
 He was standing in a

-strange, bleak landscape that triggered an odd memory in Wyn's mind, of
+strange, bleak landscape that triggered an odd memory in Wyn’s mind

-one of the most interesting school trips she had been on.
-A quarry just
+of one of the most interesting school trips she had been on.
+She recalled

-outside Cardiff where her class had been allowed to be extras in a BBC
+a quarry just outside Cardiff where her class had been allowed to be extras

-Wales drama in which lots of people apparently ran about aimlessly while
+in a BBC Wales drama in which lots of people apparently ran about aimlessly

-she wasn't going to say so.
-That would be disloyalty to The Doctor.
+but she wasn’t going to say so.
+That would be disloyalty to The

 "Not as strange as Time Lord fashions of the day," The Doctor

-you don't wear those silly hats any more.
-I think Wyn would have exploded
+so glad you don’t wear those silly hats any more.
+I think Wyn would

-with the effort not to laugh if you'd walked in here looking like HIM."
+have exploded with the effort not to laugh if you’d walked in here

 Wyn took that as leave to allow herself to laugh.
 When she was done, though,